 Walk down to Armeni Bay

 Just a few meters south of Ammoudi Bay stands out another peaceful and diminutive bay.
-In the past, it was the old port of Oia and named Armeni Bay.
+In the past, it was the old port of Oia and was named Armeni Bay.
 The crystal-clear waters, the scenic views of the caldera and the island of Therasia as well as the pebbly beach, makes the bay an ideal spot for ultimate relaxation under the mesmerizing Μediterranean sun!
 You may reach the bay by descending almost 300 steep of a stone staircase.
 The steps begin approximately at the middle of Oia’s pathway, exactly after “Thalami” restaurant, or by a donkey ride!
 Alternatively, for the laziest, small boats run daily from the port of Ammoudi to the port of Armeni, a distance that takes less than 10′ minutes.
 Today, the port of Armeni has no sunbeds, etc., and features only a few buildings along with a tavern and a small dock only for private yachts.

 Enjoy Shopping & eating